MrOnepiece/go-unique-queue/README.md

 When pushing, it checks if the queue has the same key.
 If there is, the value will be updated, and the key is not re-queued.

-When poping, it gets the latest value and executes the custom workFunc.
+When poping, it gets the latest value and executes the custom workFunc defined by yourself.

 # required
 Go 1.15